MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

 1. Search **Machine Learning Studio Workspace** and select **Create**.

 1. Enter the required details to [create the workspace](https://docs.microsoft.com/azure/machine-learning/studio/create-workspace).
-Choose the **Web service plan pricing tier** based on the amount of data you plan to import from Customer Insights.
+Choose the **Web service plan pricing tier** based on the amount of data you plan to import.
 For best performance, select the **Location** that is geographically closest to you.

 1. After creating the resource, the Machine Learning Studio workspace dashboard will appear.
 Select **Launch Machine Learning Studio**.